SciML/DataInterpolations.jl/docs/src/extrapolation_methods.md

 plot(A)
 ```

-Extrapolation behavior can be set left and right of the data simultaneously with the `extension` keyword, or left and right separately with the `extension_left` and `extension_right` keywords respectively.
+Extrapolation behavior can be set left and right of the data simultaneously with the `extension` keyword, or left and right separately with the `extrapolation_left` and `extrapolation_right` keywords respectively.

 ## `ExtrapolationType.none`